YetAnotherTranscendenceTeam/ft_transcendence/README.md

 ### Matchmaking

-This services handles matching lobbies with similar skill levels, it uses a custom rating to evaluate a player's skills.
+This service handles matching lobbies with similar skill levels, it uses a custom rating to evaluate a player's skills.
 It also handles tournaments and automatically balances tournaments using player rating.
 The match history is also stored here.

 ### Lobbies

-This services allows player to play with their friends by inviting them to their lobby.
+This service allows player to play with their friends by inviting them to their lobby.
 This is also the only entrypoint to the matchmaking queue.

 ### Pong